 Success is more likely if the movement for change has these characteristics:

-- Diversity so that there is not one social group or issue that can be ostracized.
+• Diversity so that there is not one social group or issue that can be ostracized.

-- Acceptance by a broad portion of society so that it is not viewed as a fringe movement.
+• Acceptance by a broad portion of society so that it is not viewed as a fringe movement.

-- Strategic nonviolent direct action so that it garners sympathy from the broader public and clearly demonstrates who is the oppressor and who is the oppressed.
+• Strategic nonviolent direct action so that it garners sympathy from the broader public and clearly demonstrates who is the oppressor and who is the oppressed.

 And lasting success is more likely if there is systemic change.
 Systems do what they are designed to do.
 Any reform within the current system of rule by wealth will ultimately default to a position of serving the wealthy.

-To put it simply, political systems serve economic systems.
+Political systems serve economic systems.
 A capitalist economy is based on inequality and scarcity.
 Some portions of the society will have more than they need and others will not have enough.
 Such inequality requires a security state to control those who do not have enough so that they do not try to rise up and make demands.

 This is why we support a two prong approach of resistance and creation.
-It is not sufficient to protest what we do not want in our society, we must also create alternative systems to replace what exists currently and that uphold desired values such as environmental sustainability and human rights.
+It is not sufficient to protest what we do not want in our society, we must also create alternative systems to replace what exists currently and uphold desired values such as environmental sustainability and human rights.

 This two track strategic approach has been used in many successful transformative movements.
 Mahatma Gandhi changed his emphasis in the mid-1930s, a dozen years before independence from the British Empire, to work focused on building economically self-reliant communities from below (sardovaya, or social uplift for all).
 This became an adjunct to the strategy he is most known for, satyagraha (noncooperation and civil disobedience to unjust laws).
 Gandhian economics meant thousands of self-sufficient small communities with self-rule and the need for economic self-sufficiency at the village level joined together in a cooperative federation of village republics.
 This is book-ended by the Gandhian social ideal of dignity of labor, equitable distribution of wealth, communal self-sufficiency and individual freedom.